GabriFila/app-sagra-pesto/README.md

 - if userLoggedIn show name, role, logout button
 - if userRoles includes 'smazzo' and url is '/smazzo' show also search button and pending orders
 - if userRoles includes 'cassa' and url is '/cassa' show also search button
-- on logoutButton click redirect to login page
+- on logoutButton click log out user and redirect to login page

 PendingOrders
 - use SagraContextConsumer to get Firestore Storage